websauna/websauna/docs/source/reference/config.rst

 Perform database sanity check after the startup.
 This will check all models have corresponding tables and columns in the database and there are no unsynced models.

-Disabled for testing and various command line commands.
+Disabled for testing and various command line commands on a call to :py:func:`websauna.system.devop.cmdline.init_websauna`.

 See also :py:meth:`websauna.system.Initializer.sanity_check`.